 Some customers in the City of Windhoek service area have access to water sources that are not owned, controlled, or provided by City of Windhoek.
 Though the use of such water is not under the direct control of the City of Windhoek, those customers will be subject to restrictions in the operating rules related to avoidance of contamination of the potable water system and prevention of water waste.
-In addition, the City of Windhoek reserves the right to restrict the use of such water sources, if such sources are over consumed to the negative effect of fellow users.
+In addition, the City of Windhoek reserves the right to restrict the use of such water sources, if such sources are over consumed to the negative effect of fellow users or as otherwise determined.

-DROUGHT SEVERITY INDICATORS (DSI) AND DESCRIPTIONS
+DROUGHT MONITORING INDEX (DMI) - DESCRIPTIONS

-Water Scarcity:
+Water Alert:

-Conditions requiring public awareness to avoid water wastage
+Conditions requiring public awareness to avoid water wastage and targeted savings